A Guide From Haug Barron Law Group – Top Rated Workers Compensation Attorneys in Atlanta

 When Do You File?

-You have up to 30 days from the date of the accident to inform your employer if he/she did not witness it.
+You have up to 30 days from the date of the accident to inform your employer if they did not witness it.
 After that, you have up to 12 months to process a WC-14 claim with the Georgia Workers’ Compensation System.
+Missing the deadline requires providing a written notice stating the reason, and part or all of your claim may be forfeited.
+Late claims are unlikely to receive authorization for compensation payments from your employer’s administration.

 What Happens After You File?

-In the event that compensation payments are delayed or do not come at all, you may ask the Georgia Workers’ Compensation Board for a hearing.
-At this hearing, you, your employer and his/her insurance representative are to be in attendance.
-In the event you are unhappy with the board’s decision, you may file appeal in Georgia’s State Court System.
+If compensation payments are delayed or do not come at all, you may request a hearing from the .
+The hearing will involve you, your employer, and their insurance representative.
+If unsatisfied with the board’s decision, you have the right to file an appeal in Georgia’s State Court System.